OpenFolf/project-report-vuepress/docs/design-overview/README.md

 # Design Overview

 We knew from the beginning that we wanted to make a progressive web application and that the minimum viable product would be an application that would at least keep the score of players.
 As stated before, it would consist of the [openFOLF.net](https://www.openfolf.net) website that would have the “hero banner” look, a simple, single page website with general information.
-The other would be the application at [app.openFOLF.net](https://app.openfolf.net/) After a splash screen, a player would login and then log his/her score.
-With the purpose of being agile we designed the application in small increments as we fulfilled the requirements according to the requirements list.
+The other would be the _application_ at [app.openFOLF.net](https://app.openfolf.net/) After a splash screen, a player would login and then log his/her score.
+With the purpose of being agile we designed the _application_ in small increments as we fulfilled the requirements according to the requirements list.

-The chapter begins with a short history of how the application progressed both in design and functionality.
+The chapter begins with a short history of how the _application_ progressed both in design and functionality.
 It is done by showing the first drawings on a whiteboard, the team made at the beginning of the project, and a brief discussion on how we planned to build.
 Then we show the low fidelity prototypes and at last how the application looks at its third iteration, just before handing in the assignment.

-Next is a subchapter on testing.
-We decided to perform usability testing to help us with design of the application, as usability testing is focused on UI/UX capabilities of the application.
-We list main findings and how we changed the application if change was necessary.
+Next is a sub-chapter on testing.
+We decided to perform usability testing to help us with design of the _application_, as usability testing is focused on UI/UX capabilities of the _application_.
+We list main findings and how we changed the _application_ if change was necessary.

-At the end of the chapter we name some of the improvements that we were not able to implement before hand in but will be prioritized when moving forward with the application.
+At the end of the chapter we name some of the improvements that we were not able to implement before hand in but will be prioritized when moving forward with the _application_.

 <div style="display: flex; flex-flow: row; justify-content: center;">
   <img src="/images/wireframe.png" alt="Early wireframe for openFOLF.net" />